-- 6.13 Potentially noisy development may cover a large range of different activities and planning use classes.
-Typically, the following use classes would be considered to have the potential for greater impact on noise sensitive land uses at or around the proposed development: - B2/B8 General industrial and storage/distribution. - E(b) Sale of food and drink for consumption (mostly) on the premises (e.g. restaurants and cafés). - E(d) Indoor sport, recreation or fitness. - E(e) Provision of medical or health services. - E(f) Creche, day nursery or day centre. - F1 Learning and non-residential institutions - F2(c) Areas or places for outdoor sport or recreation - F2(d) Indoor or outdoor swimming pools or skating rinks - Sui Generis uses are by their nature often more varied and specific consideration of any proposal within this category is required to ensure that potential noise impacts are minimised.
-This includes (but is not limited to) developments such as theatres, amusement arcades/funfairs, taxi businesses, hostels, waste disposal installations, nightclubs, casinos, drinking establishments, hot food takeaways, live music venues, cinemas, concert halls, bingo halls and dance halls. - 6.14 Prior to submitting a planning application the applicant must review all of the noise sensitive areas that can potentially be affected by the noise from the proposed development.
+- 6.14 Potentially noisy development may cover a large range of different activities and planning use classes.
+Typically, the following use classes would be considered to have the potential for greater impact on noise sensitive land uses at or around the proposed development: - B2/B8 General industrial and storage/distribution. - E(b) Sale of food and drink for consumption (mostly) on the premises (e.g., restaurants and cafés). - E(d) Indoor sport, recreation or fitness. - E(e) Provision of medical or health services. - E(f) Creche, day nursery or day centre. - F1 Learning and non-residential institutions - F2(c) Areas or places for outdoor sport or recreation - F2(d) Indoor or outdoor swimming pools or skating rinks - Sui Generis uses are by their nature often more varied and specific consideration of any proposal within this category is required to ensure that potential noise impacts are minimised.
+This includes (but is not limited to) developments such as theatres, amusement arcades/funfairs, taxi businesses, hostels, waste disposal installations, nightclubs, casinos, drinking establishments, hot food takeaways, live music venues, cinemas, concert halls, bingo halls and dance halls. - 6.15 Prior to submitting a planning application, the applicant must review all of the noise sensitive areas that can potentially be affected by the noise from the proposed development.
 This will form the basis of the required Noise Impact Assessment (NIA) and the 'Noise impact assessments' section below provides more details regarding the assessment.
-If the applicant is unsure whether a NIA is required they should contact the council's Environmental Protection Team(41) who will be able to offer more advice. - 6.15 If the applicant is proposing any pre-application discussions with the council's Development Management Team, Then further advice can be requested and provided through this process.
-However, the aim will be for all such development to ensure that the noise levels for sensitive receptors do not exceed those set out in the 'Acceptable noise levels' section above.
+If the applicant is unsure whether a NIA is required, they should contact the council's Environmental Protection Team47 who will be able to offer more advice.